 Based on this research, 13 fundamental principles that characterize effective drug abuse treatment have been developed.
 These principles are detailed in NIDA’s Principles of Drug Addiction Treatment: A Research-Based Guide .
 The guide also describes different types of science-based treatments and provides answers to commonly asked questions.

 Community resources exist for alcohol and other drug prevention education, counseling and referral.
-For detailed information concerning these resources availability, students and employees may contact the Dean of Student Access and Support at 252-738-3239 or Coordinator of Human Resources at 252-738-3462.Alcoholics Anonymous NC Contact Information
+For detailed information concerning these resources availability, students and employees may contact the Dean of Student Access and Support at 252-738-3239 or Coordinator of Human Resources at 252-738-3462.Alcoholics Anonymous Contact Information

 Alcohol/Drug Council Council of North Carolina Website